-- Connect you synthesizer's output to your Audio In Device.
-If the synth is on your soundcard it may be possible set up the soundcard to record the synth without any external wires. - Switch the MIDI track(s) to playback mode.
+- Connect your synthesizer's output to your Audio In Device. - Switch the MIDI track(s) to playback mode.
 Mute all other tracks. - Add a new audio track and switch it to record mode. - Start the transport and stop it when the whole MIDI track has been played.

 You can now use the audio tracks instead of the MIDI tracks.
-To make the audio tracks sound just as loud as the original tracks did adjust the Volume fader while switching between the tracks using the Solo or Mute buttons.
+To make the audio tracks sound just as loud as the original tracks did, adjust the Volume fader while switching between the tracks using the Solo or Mute buttons.